Loading...

 San Antonio · Austin · Texas

 Reupholstery done right is a complete rebuild — old fabric stripped, frame inspected and repaired, springs re-tied, foam renewed, and new fabric tailored on-piece.
-Hundreds of fabrics in our showroom or bring your own.
+Choose designer fabric or bring your own (COM).

 For inexpensive furniture — anything that started life as a flat-pack from a big-box store — buying new is almost always cheaper.
 The frames are particle board or staple-built and cannot reliably hold new fabric for long.

 For everything else, reupholstery wins on cost-per-year.
-A $3,000 reupholstery on a quality vintage sofa lasts 25 years.
-The same money buys a $1,500 retail sofa that disintegrates in five.
-The math favors reupholstery for anything with a hardwood frame, 8-way hand-tied springs, sentimental value, or design uniqueness you cannot replace at retail.
+Recovering a quality vintage accent chair for a few hundred dollars keeps it in service for decades, while the same money at retail buys a flat-pack chair that disintegrates in a few years.
+The math favors reupholstery for anything with a hardwood frame, hand-tied springs, sentimental value, or design uniqueness you cannot replace at retail.

 If you only have one torn seam or one sagging cushion, you probably do not need full reupholstery — see upholstery repair for spot work.
 Send us photos and we will tell you which path makes more sense for your specific piece.